Maria Macklin: Life

 In 1753 she joined the company at Drury Lane led by David Garrick.
-She appeared in an The Englishman in Paris repeating her role as Lucinda.
+She appeared in The Englishman in Paris repeating her role as Lucinda.
 The author replaced her father in the role of Buck as Samuel Foote because he did not like her father's portrayal.
 Her father went off to start a coffee house featuring talks by himself whilst Maria improved her reportoire.
 In 1754/5 she played Polly in the Beggar's Opera and her mother's role of Wikow Lackit in Oroonoko.
 In addition she created the first characterisations of Constantia in The Chances and Irene in Barbarossa.
 She also played Rosalind in As You Like It, Jacintha in The Suspicious Husband and Almeira in The Mourning Bride.
 She played Almeira at her benefit that season.

 Her mother became ill and this meant that she and her father had to turn down on off to both of them in order that they could care for Anne.
 Her mother died on 28 December 1758.
 Maria was still working at Drury Lane where she was well treated by David Garrick.
 She left in 1760 to appear as Juliet at Covent Garden leaving Drury Lane at the same time as her father, who had fallen out with Garrick.

 In 1768 Johan Zoffany created a painting of her father's renowned role of Shylock.
 Maria was included in the painting in the role of Portia and Jane Lessingham is at the foot of the dias.
 The painting is unusual in that it includes Lord Mansfield to the left who may have commissioned the painting which is now in The Tate in London.